pjn2work/TestiPy/readme.md

         -repeat     Run the exact same pipeline that amount of times

     #### flags
-        --dryrun    All tests will run but without really being executed (all of them will end with SKIPPED) --debugcode Disables the try/except on tests so errors are shown --1         Override test definitions of how many times tests will run (ncycle) --prof      Create file .prof with profiling data
+        --dryrun         All tests will run but without really being executed (all of them will end with SKIPPED) --debugcode      Disables the try/except on tests so errors are shown --debug-testipy  will show the stacktrace for testipy classes --1              Override test definitions of how many times tests will run (ncycle) --prof           Create file .prof with profiling data

 - ## Mode of Operation: